sclosaf/NonSense-Generator/docs/Manual.md

 the newly created lib folder, leaving the global directory that Maven generally uses clean , this is a choice to make the project self contained and autonomous.

+**WARNING** These scripts if macOS is used, can be seen as dangerous, we advice (if needed) to execute them in quarantine with commands such as `xattr -d com.apple.quarantine mvn.sh`, anyway this does not compromise the building process
 ## INTERFACE

 ### MAIN MENU OPTIONS